mortii/anki-morphs/docs/src/user_guide/setup/prioritizing.md

 - Korean has an extreme number of inflections, leading to an explosion of priorities, which creates disproportionate penalties.
 - You might feel that you have a good enough grasp of the grammar of inflections, making it unnecessary to prioritize one over another.

-If you **_never_** want to give separate priorities to inflections then you should choose a [lemma only priority file](#custom-lemma-priority-files).
+If you _never_ want to give separate priorities to inflections then you should choose a [lemma only priority file](#custom-lemma-priority-files).
 If you do care about inflection priorities, or if you might want to switch to lemma priorities on the fly, then choose an [inflection priority file](#custom-inflection-priority-files).

 ## Custom Priority Files

-You can use the [Priority File Generator](../usage/generators.md#priority-file-generator) or the [Study Plan Generator](../usage/generators.md#study-plan-generator) to create your own custom priority file.
+You can use the [Priority File Generator](../usage/generators.md#priority-file-generator) or the [Study Plan Generator](../usage/generators.md#study-plan-generator) to create your own custom priority file, or you can download some pre-made ones at the bottom of this page.

 > **Note**:
 > - The `Occurrences` column is optional
-> - Any lines after 1 million will be ignored
+> - Any lines after 1 million will be ignored by AnkiMorphs

 ### Custom Lemma Priority Files